List of non-coherent units of measurement: Barn

-One barn is 10−28 square meters, about the cross-sectional area of a uranium nucleus.
+One barn is 10−28 square metres, about the cross-sectional area of a uranium nucleus.
 The name probably derives from early neutron-deflection experiments, when the uranium nucleus was described, and the phrases "big as a barn" and "hit a barn door" were used.
 Barn are typically used for cross sections in nuclear and particle physics.
 Additional units include the microbarn (or "outhouse") and the yoctobarn (or "shed").

+Kuang

+A kuang is a traditional Chinese unit of area equal to 0.11 square metres or one square Chinese foot.

 Brass or square

 One brass is exactly 100 ft2 area (used in measurement of work done or to be done, such as plastering, painting, etc.).
 The same word is used, however, for 100 ft3 of estimated or supplied loose material, such as sand, gravel, rubble, etc. This unit is prevalent in the construction industry in India.

 The same area is called a square in the construction industry in North America, and was historically used in Australia by real estate agents.
 A roof's area may be calculated in square feet, then converted to squares.